 It’s the perfect marketing opportunity for health clubs, wellness centers, yoga and other mind/body practices, and complementary and alternative healthcare practices.

-A few examples from other industries during the worst of the recent recession:
+A few examples from other industries during recent recessions and downturns:

 - Jos.
 A. Bank, a men’s clothing store: if you bought a $199 suit and lost your job in the next three months, they refunded your purchase price – and let you keep the suit